Alaricdragon/Starlords_Temp/README.md

 ### Adding Custom dialog to lords
 If you're a modder, or just someone who loves to write dialog for every starlord in your lords.json, you might want to create custom dialog lines with custom conditions for your starlords.
 All you have to do is add another entry to the [dialog.json](https://github.com/Deluth-git/Starlords/blob/master/data/lords/dialog.json) file.
 A few notes:
+* the dialog.json is made out of 'dialogs'. each 'dialog' has a "priority", "rules", and "lines" inputs.
+  * "priority": is a integer. it is the order that the game will attempt to grab a line from dialog (provided that the line exists in a dialogSet in this dialog). if set to 0, only a lords "dialogOverride" data can be used to grab this dialog. (with the exseption of the "default" dialog, wish is used as a backup.)
+  * "rules": is a jsonObject. the 'rules' contents can be seen below. all 'rules' must meet requirements on a starlord to function.
+  * "lines": is a list of dialog sets. each dialog set can have their own priority, lines, and rules.
+* each "dialog" contains a list of "dialog sets". if the "dialogs" rules are true, the game will attempt to get the highest priority dialogset that is true withen it.
-* "priority" is the priority of this dialog. should have a value of at least 1 the dialog with the highest priority that has all its "rule" reuqirements met will be used in any instance, unless the lord you are talking to has a at least one valid "dialogOverride"
+* "priority" is the priority of this dialog. should have a value of at least 0 the dialog with the highest priority that has all its "rule" reuqirements met will be used in any instance, unless the lord you are talking to has a at least one valid "dialogOverride"
-  * please note: if you intend for a dialog to only be used by certain lords, you should set the priority to 0. then it will never be used by anyone other than the lords set to use that dialog in particular
 * "rules" is each requirement that must be met for a set of dialog to be used by a given starlord. every condition must be met for this to happen. conditions are as follows:
   * "relationWithPlayer" is the relationship range that this lord must have with a player to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
   * "startingFaction" is the starting faction required to meet requirements. starting faction is the faction a lord was part of when they first spawned. set to true for whitelist, and false for blacklist.
 To meet requirements, a lord must have a starting faction of one of the 'true' factions (if any are created in this rule), and must not have a stating faction of the 'false' factions.